pepijnKrijnsen/awesome_guide/01_lua.md

 You can ignore its exact meaning for now, but it may be helpful to realise that whenever you see `local` it means we're defining a variable.

-Lua doesn't have manu data types:
+Lua doesn't have many data types:
 1.  **Nil** typically indicates the absence of any useful value.
 Setting a variable to equal nil is effectively the same as deleting the variable.
 `var = nil`